CivicaDigital/NodeJsDojo/README.md

 ## `exec` and `execFile`

-The `exec` method is [similar](https://www.hacksparrow.com/difference-between-spawn-and-exec-of-node-js-child_process.html) to `spawn` for the most part, except `spawn` returns a streamed output and `exec` returns a buffered output. `exec` is used for running in a separate shell, whilst `execFile` is used for running an executable file directly.
+The `exec` method is [similar](https://www.hacksparrow.com/difference-between-spawn-and-exec-of-node-js-child_process.html) to `spawn` for the most part, except `spawn` returns a streamed output and `exec` returns a buffered output. `exec` is used for running in a separate shell, whilst `execFile` is used for running an executable file directly (hence making it slightly more efficient).
 Create a new folder, add the following files and try running `parent.js`:

 ```javascript
 // parent.js